chessgriffin/pkgsb/README.txt

     -r            Parse the list of REQUIRES for a package in $REPOPATH.
     -s            Search for a package in $REPOPATH.
     -u            Upgrade installed packages in $REPOPATH.
+    -w            Write a queuefile based on installed $REPOPATH packages.

 Enjoy!